phil85/customer-assignment-instances/README.md

 ## Attribution

 <p align="justify">
 Please cite the following paper to use these instances: Bigler, T., Kammermann, M., Baumann, P., 2020.
-A matheuristic for a large-scale customer assignment problem in direct marketing.
+A matheuristic for a customer assignment problem in direct marketing.
 Manuscript submitted for publication.
 </p>